My Claim Is Broad, So I Can Use Any Material, Right?

 the claims are interpreted using a narrow scope.
 However, if the patent specification has alternate examples of materials, or alternate connections, or other

 the claim element is interpreted in view of those broadening descriptions in the specification.
-One school of thought is to use a “rule of threes”.
+One school of thought in Patent Law is to use a “rule of threes”.
 This means

-that having three alternate examples of how to implement something is a good rule of thumb.
+that having three alternate examples of how to implement something as a good rule of thumb.
 The idea is that if a potential infringer tries a fourth way, then

 the broad interpretation of that element, in view of the previously disclosed three ways of implementing the element, leads to a broad enforcement either under